Labirintami/doc/docs/window/api/window_minwidth_config.md

 title: minWidth
 ---

-@short:
-sets the minimal width of a window
+@short: sets the minimal width of a window

-@default:
+@signature: minWidth?: number;

-100
+@default: 100

-@type: number

 @example:
 var dhxWindow = new dhx.Window({